-ITEM: 2.17 (ID # 20818)

-MEETING DATE: Tuesday, December 13, 2022
+ITEM: 2.17 (ID # 20818) MEETING DATE: Tuesday, December 13, 2022 FROM : AUDITOR CONTROLLER:

-FROM: AUDITOR CONTROLLER:

-SUBJECT: AUDITOR-CONTROLLER: Internal Audit Report 2023-008: Riverside County

-Cooperative Extension Audit
+SUBJECT: AUDITOR-CONTROLLER: Internal Audit Report 2023-008: Riverside County Cooperative Extension Audit

 RECOMMENDED MOTION: That the Board of Supervisors:

-Receive and file Internal Audit Report 2023-008: Riverside County Cooperative Extension Audit
+1. Receive and file Internal Audit Report 2023-008: Riverside County Cooperative Extension Audit

 ACTION:Consent

+12/7/2022 ssistant Auditor Controlle

 MINUTES OF THE BOARD OF SUPERVISORS

+On motion of Supervisor Washington, seconded by Supervisor Spiegel and duly carried, IT WAS ORDERED that the above matter is received and filed as recommended.

+Ayes: Jeffries, Spiegel, Washington, and Hewitt

+Nays: None

+Absent: Perez

+Date: December 13, 2022

+XC: Auditor

+λ0.
+Additor

+Kecia R. Harper Clerk of the Board By: In del Deputy

 SUBMITTAL TO THE BOARD OF SUPERVISORS COUNTY OF RIVERSIDE, STATE OF CALIFORNIA

 FINANCIAL DATA Current Fiscal Year: Next Fiscal Year: Total Cost: Ongoing Cost

 COST \$ 0.0 \$ 0.0 \$ 0.0 \$ 0.0

 NET COUNTY COST \$ 0.0 \$ 0.0 \$ 0.0 \$ 0.0

-SOURCE OF FUNDS: N/A Budget Adjustment: No
+SOURCE OF FUNDS: N/A Budget Adjust Budget Adjustment: No

-For Fiscal Y 'ear: n/a
+For Fiscal Yea r: n/a

 C.E.O.
 RECOMMENDATION: Approve

 BACKGROUND:

-Summary

-In accordance with Board of Supervisors Resolution 83-338, we audited the Riverside County Cooperative Extension to provide management and the Board of Supervisors with an independent assessment of internal controls over system access controls and expenditures.
+Summary In accordance with Board of Supervisors Resolution 83-338, we audited the Riverside County Cooperative Extension to provide management and the Board of Supervisors with an independent assessment of internal controls over system access controls and expenditures.
 Based upon the results of our audit, we identified opportunities for improvement of internal controls relating to system access controls.
 We will follow-up in one year to determine if actions were taken to correct the findings noted.

-Impact on Residents and Businesses

-Provide an assessment of internal controls over the audited areas.
+Impact on Residents and Businesses Provide an assessment of internal controls over the audited areas.
+SUPPLEMENTAL: Additional Fiscal Information Not applicable ATTACHMENTS:

-SUPPLEMENTAL:

-Additional Fiscal Information

-Not applicable

-ATTACHMENTS:

-A: Riverside County Auditor-Controller's Office - Internal Audit Report 2023-008: Riverside County Cooperative Extension Audit
+A: Riverside County Auditor-Controller's Office - Internal Audit Report 2023-008: Riverside County Cooperative Extension Audit anagemer Analyst 12/8/2022

-Sephanic Peter, Principal Management Analyst 12/8/202